 Heart Bypass Travel Insurance

 In most cases, we will only be able to offer Single Trip cover for those who have had a Heart Bypass.
-However it is possible to get an Annual Policy depending on the answers to the medical questions.
+It is possible to get an Annual Multi Trip policy depending on the answers to the medical questions and depending on where you are travelling to.

 JS Travel Insurance can now provide cover for your Gadgets, such as Mobile Phones, Tablets and Computer Game Consoles.
 You will be able to select this cover on the quote page of our website.